Cadet Expansion Programme

 It is not only young people who benefit.
 Schools which have set up cadet units have seen significant benefits to the school itself, to the staff who have got involved, and to the local community.

-The School Cadet Expansion Officer in the East Midlands is Iain Bulloch.
+The Schools Cadet Engagement Officer in the East Midlands is Iain Bulloch.

 Please feel free to get in touch with Iain and he will be able to tell you more about the initiative, discuss your particular situation and advise on the next steps you could take.